 Hello and thank you for visiting our website.

-Our curriculum offers pupils the opportunity to achieve success in the classroom and to build on this leading to qualifications such as GCSEs and BTecs in a range of subjects that we have carefully chosen to provide a broad and appropriate launch pad for post 16 choices.
+Our school based curriculum offers pupils the opportunity to achieve success in the classroom and to build on this leading to qualifications such as GCSEs and BTecs in a range of subjects that we have carefully chosen to provide a broad and appropriate launch pad for post 16 choices.
 Outside the classroom our social curriculum and enrichment programme offers pupils a wide range of regular and adhoc activities to help develop their personal and social skills and life experiences.
-Most pupils take part in the extended day provision (until 6.00pm or 8.00pm on different nights) and/or residency (up to 4 nights per week) – these add a highly valued extra dimension to the educational provision at Elemore.
+Most pupils take part in the extended day provision (until 5.30pm or 7.30pm on different nights) and/or residency (up to 4 nights per week) – these add a highly valued extra dimension to the educational provision at Elemore.

 There is a lot of information within the website that I hope you will find interesting and informative.
 Most visitors comment on the warm, welcoming and purposeful feel of the school, despite the wonders of modern technology we can’t yet put that feeling on the website, so if you are a prospective parent/carer or pupil, or an interested professional please contact the school to arrange a visit.

 As Windlestone and PACC have only recently become part of Elemore Hall, we are working hard to build common curriculum and a unified approach, we are making good progress on this however it will take a while until these sites are fully represented in photographs or information about the school.
 Many of the photographs used on the website were taken by pupils as part of their GCSE Photography course.

 If you require any additional information or a paper version of anything on the site please feel free to contact the school.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.